NxPKG/khulnasoft-docs/content/support/Third-Party Software/Content Management System (CMS)/Cloudflare and Joomla Recommended First Steps.md

 ## Review your basic security settings

 If your site is  frequently the target of spam attacks or botnet attacks, changing your security level to a higher setting will help further reduce the amount of spam you get on your site.
-We default all users to a medium setting when they first add the domain to Cloudflare.
+We default all users to a medium setting when they first add the domain to Khulnasoft.

 Why do this?